Refinancing your mortgage: Requirements explained

 FHA Streamline refinance credit score requirements

 You can also refinance through an FHA Streamline refinance, which enables you to refinance an existing FHA loan to a lower interest rate more quickly.
-You can avoid a lot of extra paperwork and continue with a no-appraisal refinance in many cases.
-Since you’ve already proven you’re a creditworthy for an FHA-guaranteed loan through your original FHA mortgage, the streamline option can save you time and money.
+This can avoid a lot of extra paperwork and enable you to continue with a no-appraisal refinance in many cases.
+Since you’ve already proven you’re creditworthy for an FHA-guaranteed loan through your original FHA mortgage, the streamline option can save you time and money.

 VA loan refinance credit score requirements